Styles and Types of Ceilings

 Epoxy Flooring

 Epoxies are a durable surface that is long-lasting.
 It is also resistant to heat, chemicals and shock.
-Reach out to Surface Pros Epoxy Flooring for expert assistance.

 The shiny surface of the epoxy reflects light, which can help increase illumination in large spaces.
 It is also safe to walk on because it includes traction-enhancing materials like gravel, aluminum oxide or polymer grit.